 by Texas Homesteader ~

 I’ve read that providing wood ash is good for the hens to dust bathe in and the ash takes care of the mites.
-Hey, our antique wood-burning stove has wood ash in it from last winter.
+Hey, our antique wood-burning stove has wood ash in it from the last fire we’d burned.
 That makes it easy to provide ash to them.

-There’s not been a fire in the fireplace for several months so of course it’s completely cooled.
+There’s not been a fire in the fireplace for a while so of course it’s completely cooled.
 I simply shovel some ash into a large plastic container.
 Then I set it in their pen, they seemed to really love it.

 I subsequently moved the bowl of ashes beneath the little a-frame cover where they like to hang out during the day to stay cool.
 I figure this will keep dew and rain off of it – they like to dust bathe beneath that cover anyway.
-It works out great!
+So this location works out great!

-Of course if you’re worried at all about using wood ash do your own research, but it’s worked well for us. we have happy hens using something that was previously just a waste product.
+Of course if you’re worried at all about using wood ash do your own research, but it’s worked well for us.
+We have happy hens that are mite free using something that was previously just a waste product.
 And that makes my crunchy heart happy.

 - How To Teach Free-Range Chickens To Come HOME